AviatrixSystems/Docs/HowTos/S2C_GW_CP_88.rst

   Local Subnet                      10.12.2.0/23 (VPC1 private subnet)
 ===============================     =================================================================

- 2.3 Go to the **site2cloud** page.
-From the site2cloud connection table, select the connection created above (e.g. avx-cp-s2c).
-Select **Generic** from **Vendor** drop down list and click the **Download Configuration** button to download the site2cloud configuration.
+3. Go to the Site2Cloud page.
+From the Site2Cloud connection table, select the connection created above (e.g. avx-cp-s2c).
+Select **Generic** from **Vendor** drop down list and click **Download Configuration** to download the Site2Cloud configuration.
 Save the configuration file for configuring CheckPoint-VM.

-3. Download and Install SmartConsole
+Downloading and Install SmartConsole
 ====================================

- 3.1 Using a browser, connect to the Gaia Portal of the CheckPoint-VM at https://CheckPoint-VM_Public-IP:
+1. Using a browser, connect to the Gaia Portal of the CheckPoint-VM at https://CheckPoint-VM_Public-IP:
- 3.2 click **Download Now!** as shown below to download SmartConsole.
+2. Click **Download Now!** as shown below to download SmartConsole.

 |image1|

- 3.3 Install SmartConsole at your local machine and launch SmartDashboard.
+3. Install SmartConsole at your local machine and launch SmartDashboard.

-4. Create Network Objects at SmartConsole
+Creating Network Objects at SmartConsole
 =========================================

- 4.1.
-At Check Point SmartDashboard window, go to new -> network -> and create two objects.
+1. At the Check Point SmartDashboard window, go to New > Network and create two objects.

 |image2|

- 4.2 Create one network for private subnet of VPC2 (Check Point VPC)
+2. Create one network for private subnet of VPC2 (Check Point VPC).

 |image3|